pcollinson/unixv6-extras/README.md

 * __[uxtp](uxtp)__ - I needed something to get files in and out of V6 so I decided to implement a version of _tp_, V6's magnetic tape archive program.
 It's proved to be a fast way to get whole file trees in and out of V6.
 It seems to work for V7 too.

 * __[fsck](fsck)__ - The Unix file system can break and sometimes needs fixing.
-Clem Cole sent me a version of _fsck_  written for a later C compiler.
-I back ported it and wrote some tests to make sure it  works.
+Clem Cole gave me an early version from CMU, but it seems to have been as written assuming the later Typesetter C Compiler.
+I've back ported it and have written some tests to make sure it works.

 * __[sysconf](sysconf)__ - Scripts to assist with rebuilding and installing the kernel.